pimoroni/breakout-garden/examples/weather/README.md

 ## Notes

-This example uses your IP address to determine your location.
-You can disable this by removing or commenting out the lines near `loc_data = get_location()` and hard-coding your city and country code at the top of the file, the variables called `CITY` and `COUNTRYCODE`.
+This example uses Sheffield as the default location, so you'll need to specify your city and country code at the top of the file, changing the variables called `CITY` and `COUNTRYCODE` to your current location.